createcandle/configuration-files/boot/firmware/readme.txt

 # CANDLE CONTROLLER
 This is the disk of a Candle Controller.
 Learn more at www.candlesmarthome.com

+- After the controller starts it will create a Candle WiFi hotspot.
+Connect to it using password 'smarthome'.
+- Then open a browser and go to "candle.local".
+You should then be greeted by page where you can create your user account, and go from there.

 If you are having trouble, visit: www.candlesmarthome.com/troubleshooting